-Our group, under the lead of Dr. Lorenzo Albertazzi, is delocalized between Eindhoven and Barcelona.
+Meet our group, under the lead of Dr. Lorenzo Albertazzi.

 To see our former members, check the Alumni section.